Donations in Memory of Patricia B. Simpson

 Patricia's humble and cheerful life was centered around the people in her life.
 She was a wife and mother first and managed the family with all of her heart.
 She applied her ample organizational and management skills in the cause of her family's health, security and well being.
 She deeply cherished her dear friends throughout her life.

-Patricia Simpson owes the bulk of her schooling and formative years to the loving care of her stepmother Margie Bandy who treated her as her own and raised her during the many years she cared and guided her.
-In addition she wanted to acknowledge Margie’s parents the Hoffmans in Oakland, California, and all of those who cared for her during the difficult times of her childhood following the death of her mother while her father served in the Navy in World War II and the Korean War.
+She wants to acknowledge the loving care of her stepmother Margie Bandy, Margie's parents the Hoffmans in Oakland, California, and all of those who cared for her during the difficult times of her childhood following the death of her mother while her father served in the Navy in World War II and the Korean War.

 During those years of uncertainty she attended schools in Orlando and Haines City, Florida; Oakland, California; Moonachie, New Jersey and graduated in 1954 from Lake City High School in Lake City, Iowa.
 She later graduated from the Central Technical Institute, specializing in Airlines Communications in Kansas City, Missouri.Her working career began with National Airlines in Jacksonville, Florida before being transferred to Washington D.C to work as a Radio Operator in the Radio Communications Division.
 She was elected as the Secretary-Treasurer for the National Airlines Communications Union in Washington and acted as a representative for all airlines communications employees.